ponylang/pony-tutorial/docs/testing/ponycheck.md

 Property based Testing first came up as [`QuickCheck`](http://www.cse.chalmers.se/~rjmh/QuickCheck/) in Haskell.
 It has the nice property of automatically inferring `Generators` from the type of the property parameter, the test input sample.

-PonyCheck is heavily inspired by QuickCheck and other great property sased testing libraries, namely:
+PonyCheck is heavily inspired by QuickCheck and other great property based testing libraries, namely:

 * [Hypothesis](https://github.com/HypothesisWorks/hypothesis-python)
 * [Theft](https://github.com/silentbicycle/theft)